-The Division of Neuroradiology provides comprehensive diagnostic and therapeutic imaging of the central nervous system (CNS) in adult and pediatric patients.
-This includes CT and MR imaging of the brain, spine, head and neck, temporal bone, sinuses, as well as functional imaging of the brain with both CT and MR. Diagnostic angiography and interventional neuroradiology are also provided by our interventional service.
+The Division of Neuroradiology provides comprehensive diagnostic imaging of the central nervous system (CNS) in adult and pediatric patients.
+This includes CT and MR imaging of the brain, spine, head and neck, temporal bone, sinuses, as well as functional imaging of the brain with both CT and MR. Diagnostic angiography are also provided by our interventional service.

-Neurointerventional services are offered in collaboration with neurosurgery and is performed in state-of-the-art angiography suites close to the emergency department with 24-hour in-house staffing to facilitate emergent patient management.
+Neurointerventional services are performed in state-of-the-art angiography suites adjacent to the emergency department with 24-hour in-house staffing to facilitate emergent patient management.
 Intra-cranial interventional cases include balloon dilatation for carotid stenosis and intracranial spasm, carotid stenting, transcatheter therapy for thrombolysis, particulate embolization for tumor and vascular abnormalities as well as occlusion of AVMs using injectable embolic agents, coiling of aneurysms, vertebroplasty, kyphoplasty and petrosal sinus sampling.

 There is active collaboration with busy neurology, neurosurgery, ENT and oncology services providing a wide variety of clinical experience.
 Division members participate actively in five weekly multidisciplinary conferences and tumor boards including neurology, neurosurgery, neurovascular, ENT and neuro-oncology.